Do you need a visa before coming to Slovakia?

 - Scope: Issued by a specific Schengen for the purpose of coming, studying and applying for a temporary residence.

-- Advantages: Allows you to stay and work or study in the issuing country for more than 90 days.
+- Allows you to stay and work or study in the issuing country for more than 90 days.
 Allows you to apply for your residency permit.

 Key Differences Summary Table

-Feature | Schengen Visa (Type C) | National Visa (Type D) |
+| Feature | Schengen Visa (Type C) | National Visa (Type D) |

-Duration | Up to 90 days | Over 90 days |
+| Duration | Up to 90 days | Can be over 90 days |

-Purpose | Tourism, business, short visits | Study, work, residence |
+| Purpose | Tourism, business, short visits | Study, work, residence |

 Application deadline for the National Visa